INeido/dots/README.md

 </details>

 # Features

 ### Spotify widget

 This widget is visible in the dashboard with the cover art and media buttons.

 ![](https://github.com/INeido/dots/blob/main/samples/feature0.png?raw=true)

 And also as a minimal display in the top panel.

 ![](https://github.com/INeido/dots/blob/main/samples/feature1.png?raw=true)

 <details close>
     <summary><samp><b>more info</b></samp></summary>

+When hovering over the widget it displays the song progress using a bar at the bottom.

 ![](https://github.com/INeido/dots/blob/main/samples/feature0_0.png?raw=true)

+Using the scrollwheel you can adjust the volume.
+When doing so the progress bar transform into the volume bar.

 ![](https://github.com/INeido/dots/blob/main/samples/feature0_1.png?raw=true)

+You can interact with the minimal spotify widget in the top panel using:
+- Left click: Toggle Spotify Visibility
+- Right click: Toggle play/pause
+- Scroll up: Increase volume
+- Scroll down: Decrease volume

 </details>